soot-oss/soot/README.md

 ## Use from the Command Line
 To execute Soot using Java 1.9, but analyzing a classpath run, just as before:
-`java -cp soot-trunk-j9.jar soot.Main --process-dir directoryToAnalyse`
+`java -cp soot-trunk.jar soot.Main --process-dir directoryToAnalyse`

 if you want to specify the classpath explicitly run:
-`java -cp soot-trunk-j9.jar soot.Main -cp VIRTUAL_FS_FOR_JDK --process-dir directoryToAnalyse`
+`java -cp soot-trunk.jar soot.Main -cp VIRTUAL_FS_FOR_JDK --process-dir directoryToAnalyse`

 the value `VIRTUAL_FS_FOR_JDK` indicates that Soot should search Java's (>9) virtual filesystem `jrt:/` for classes, too, although Soot is not executed in module mode.

 To load modules and classes in Soot using java 1.8 run:

-` java -cp PATH_TO_JAVA9/jrt-fs.jar:soot-trunk-j9.jar soot.Main -pp -soot-modulepath modules/  `
+` java -cp PATH_TO_JAVA9/jrt-fs.jar:soot-trunk.jar soot.Main -pp -soot-modulepath modules/  `

 Please replace `PATH_TO_JAVA9` with the path to your local installation of java 9.